 ACAD 111T: New Beginnings 4 - Advanced Career Skills.
-(1)

-A personalized outreach program that encourages the development of advanced career and employability skills, reenforces positive life style changes, and supports individualized educational goals of students who are experiencing a challenging transition at home or work.
+(1) A personalized outreach program that encourages the development of advanced career and employability skills, reenforces positive life style changes, and supports individualized educational goals of students who are experiencing a challenging transition at home or work.
+CR/NC An equivalency articulation guide for other state institutions is available at the UNM-Los Alamos Registrar's Office.
+Please contact UNM-Los Alamos academic advisors for more information.
+UNM-Los Alamos reserves the right to cancel any course subject to budgetary requirements, enrollment figures, or availability of instructors.

-CR/NC

 ACAD 192: Topics.
-(1-3)

-Titles will vary.
+(1-3) Titles will vary.
 CR/NC.